Monica Jones Kaufman Pearson

-Monica Jones Kaufman Pearson (born October 20, 1947) is an African-American journalist and news anchor.
-Pearson's career first started in Louisville, Kentucky as an anchor and reporter for WHAS-TV, while also working as a reporter for the Louisville Times.
-When Pearson moved to Atlanta, Georgia in 1975, she became the first female and African-American to anchor the evening news at WSB-TV.
+Monica Jones Kaufman Pearson (born October 20, 1947) is an American journalist and news anchor.
+Pearson's career first started in Louisville, Kentucky, as an anchor and reporter for WHAS-TV, while also working as a reporter for the Louisville Times.
+When Pearson moved to Atlanta, Georgia, in 1975, she became the first female and African-American to anchor the evening news at WSB-TV.